Asset API

 https://www.datocms-assets.com/205/1570542926-example.jpg?fit=facearea&faceindex=2&facepad=5&sat=-100&w=800&h=500&fm=png&txt=%C2%A9%20Matheus%20Ferrero&txt-align=bottom,center&txt-color=FFF&txt-size=15&txt-pad=20

-The first time the image is called with these parameters, imgix will cache the resulting image on one of their geographically positioned CDN servers; subsequent calls with the same parameters will not need to reprocess the image. imgix will then propagate the image to all other CDN servers around the world, as shown on our real-time map
+The first time the image is called with these parameters, Imgix will cache and propagate the resulting image in all their geographically positioned CDN servers; subsequent calls with the same parameters will not need to reprocess the image.

 Focal points